Frequently Asked Questions

 - Can help people better understand the value of teaching as a profession

-As a social media endeavor, Teachers in Their Power stands out: a quick scroll through the Top 150 Teacher Instagram Influencers reveals a lack of diversity in the internet’s most-followed teacher content.
+As a social media endeavor, Teachers in Their Power stands out: a quick scroll through the Top 150 Teacher Instagram Influencers reveals a lack of diversity in the internet’s most-followed teacher content—it primarily revolves around teachers promoting products.
 What I’ve found is that often the teachers who are most likely to have insights and stories to contribute are the ones least likely to publish them; as a rule, self-promotion is not part of the culture of teaching.
 By receiving nominations from across the country, I’m able to track down and interview teachers from a wide variety of cultures, races, religions, genders, and years of experience.

 Does this project have a political or religious affiliation?